Venky-8/SnackIt/README.md

 # SnackIt
-SnackIt is DBMS and Cl-4 Project for searching food in various canteens
+SnackIt is used for finding and ordering food from canteens.
+It is developed using PHP and PostgreSQL.